-- a.
-Each recreational vehicle site shall have off-street parking for at least one recreational vehicle and one standard passenger vehicle. - b.
-Additional parking spaces shall be provided throughout the recreational vehicle park to accommodate employee and guest parking.
-The number of additional parking spaces shall equal 0.25 spaces per recreational vehicle site rounded to the nearest whole number.
+- (i) Each recreational vehicle site shall have off-street parking for at least one recreational vehicle and one standard passenger vehicle. - (ii) Additional parking spaces shall be provided throughout the RV park to accommodate employee and guest parking.
+The number of additional parking spaces shall equal 0.25 spaces per recreational vehicle site rounded up to the nearest whole number.
 The minimum dimension of an off-street parking space is 9' x 19'. - 2.
-Each recreational vehicle site must be at least 1,600 square feet in area. - 3.
-Each recreational vehicle site shall abut on at least one (1) street within the boundaries of the recreational vehicle park and access to the site shall be only from such internal street. - (i) Manufactured Homes Except where approved or legally existing prior to May 15, 2018, in the unzoned portions of Baldwin County, a recreational vehicle park approved under the provisions of Article 9 shall not include sites for use by standard manufactured homes or park model homes.
+Each recreational vehicle site must be a minimum of 1,600 square feet in area. - 3.
+Each recreational vehicle site shall abut on at least one (1) street within the boundaries of the recreational vehicle park, and access to the site shall be only from such internal street. - (i) Garbage collection.
+Indicate centralized waste collection system and reflect method of screening where necessary. - (j) Open space and landscape requirements.
+Open space requirements in Section 6.2 and landscape buffer requirements in Section 6.3 shall apply to all developments under this section, regardless of the number of sites.
+In zoned planning districts, the width of road and perimeter buffers will comply with the Zoning Ordinance. - (k) Manufactured Homes.
+Except where approved or legally existing prior to May 15, 2018, in the unzoned portions of Baldwin County, a recreational vehicle park approved under the provisions of Article 9 shall not include sites for use by standard manufactured homes or park model homes.